Refinance all types of student loans with competitive rates and a quick turnaround.

 - Relatively fast.
-Many student loan refinancing lenders take at least 30 days from start to finish, but refinancing with Purefy can take as little as 15 days.
+Many student loan refinancing lenders take at least 30 days from start to finish, but refinancing with Purefy can take 15 days.

 - PLUS loan refinancing.
 Through Purefy, you can refinance any federal student loan, including Parent PLUS and other PLUS loans — something you can’t find with all student loan refinancing providers.

 - Complicated eligibility requirements.
 Since Purefy works with multiple providers with specific eligibility requirements, it can be difficult to keep track of what you qualify for before you start your application.

 - No federal perks.
 If you refinance federal student loans, you’ll lose access to perks that could potentially help you save even more in the long run or make your current loan more affordable.

 - Must join credit union if you decide to refinance through PenFed.
 Purefy’s partner, PenFed, is a credit union which requires borrowers to be member if they’re approved and decide to accept the refinancing loan offer.
 While it’s not difficult to become a member, it adds another step to the process.